Carlos Menem: Foreign policy

 During Menem's presidency, Argentina aligned with the United States, and had special relations with the country.
 Menem had good relations with U.S. president George H. W. Bush, and his successor Bill Clinton from 1993 on.

 The country left the Non-Aligned Movement, and the Cóndor missile program was discontinued.
-Argentina supported all the international positions of the U.S., and sent forces to the Gulf War, and the peace keeping efforts after the Kosovo War.
+Argentina supported all the international positions of the U.S., and sent forces to the Gulf War, and the peace keeping efforts during the War in Bosnia and after the Kosovo War.

 The country was accepted as a major non-NATO ally, but not as a full member.

 Menem's government re-established relations with the United Kingdom, suspended since the Falklands War, after Margaret Thatcher left office in 1990.
 The discussions on the Falkland Islands sovereignty dispute were temporarily given a lower priority, and the focus shifted to discussions of fishing rights.

-In 1991 Menem became the first head of state of Argentina to make a diplomatic visit to Israel.
+In 1991, Menem became the first head of state of Argentina to make a diplomatic visit to Israel.
 He proposed mediating between Israel and Syria in their negotiations over the Golan Heights.
 The diplomatic relations between Argentina and Israel were later damaged by the lack of results in the investigations over the terrorist attacks against the Israeli embassy and the AMIA center in Buenos Aires.

 In 1998, Menem visited Russia, and met with Russian president Boris Yeltsin, where Menem expressed his anticommunist sentiments and congratulated Yeltsin for "defeating communism" in Russia.